 September 11, 2001.
 The alarm went off at 5 AM and my mind slowly drifted from sleep to a sharper awareness of what day it was.
 Anxiety flooded my consciousness in nauseating waves.
 For a moment I did not know why.
 Then I remembered.
+Be sure to read this awesome guide on the best protein powder for building muscle mass.
 The evening before, my son Rahul who had the kidney transplant that I have written about in these pages, had developed serious new health problems, apparently in reaction to one of his anti-rejection drugs.
 By Monday September 10, the pain in his hips was so severe that we had to get him an emergency appointment with Dr. Dana Mannor, the orthopedist recommended by Dr. Yaffe, whose office is around the corner from ours.
 Somehow he got himself there from his office on the 16th floor of the World Trade Center (yes, I swear) where he works 3 days a week at a research institute.
 It is a job he cannot afford to give up because it helps pay his bills and his medical insurance while he goes to school to get his Ph.D.

 Arriving at Dr. Mannor’s office he was practically collapsed from pain.
 Since I was so close by, she sent for me so I could be present when she told us what she thought was wrong.
 Also, because the pain was making it very hard for him to get his pants and shoes off.
 After completing her exam, she sent us uptown for an immediate MRI to confirm her suspicions of the diagnosis-a very, to us anyway, frightening two-word phrase called “avascular necrosis”.
 It was clear he was not going anywhere that evening without help.
 She loaned him a pair of crutches and we both learned for the first time just how complicated it can be to get in the back seat of a taxi when your hip joints are in excruciating pain.
 His girlfriend Laurie met us at the radiology center, and she and I waited together as he had the procedure.
 It is a wretched feeling to watch someone you love, suffer, and being utterly helpless to do anything about it.
 It was supposed to be the first night teaching my Fall Introductory Sociology class downtown on 23rd Street.
 I had no choice but to call and cancel it.